nashville-software-school/react-hooks/chapters/useDeferredValue/README.md

 **Explanation of the Example:**

 In this example, `deferredText` will lag behind the actual `text` state, allowing the input to remain responsive while the `slowList` updates at a lower priority.
-The `useMemo` hook is used to memoize the `slowList` component, preventing it from re-rendering unnecessarily.
+If you type in a series of characters very quickly, it will not console.log for each character.
+If you replace `deferredText` in the useEffect dependency array with `text`, then you'll see it log on every change.
+This demonstrates how useDeferredValue intelligently batches quick changes like this, which prevents unnecessary renders and improves responsiveness.

+Note that this functionality and simulating the performance lag can cause different behavior on different machines.
+You might get lagging or timeout errors.
+Alternately, you might find it hard to type fast enough to outpace your computer.

 ## When to Use